Generic selectors

 Introduction

-In “Who Is the Creator of the Universe and Everything That Is?”
-I will explore the different views on creation and the role of God and Jesus in this process.
-The Bible presents us with statements that seem to indicate that both God and Jesus are responsible for creation, but are these statements referring to the same person?
+In “Who Is the Creator of the Universe and Everything That Is?“.
+I will explore the different views on creation and the roles of God and Jesus in this process.
+The Bible presents us with statements that seem to indicate that both God and Jesus are responsible for creation, but do these statements refer to the same person?
 In this study, I will analyze biblical passages such as Genesis 1:1, Colossians 1:16, and John 1:3 to understand how the creative work unfolded and what the true relationship is between the Father, the Son, and creation.

 He Who Created All Things

-The Bible declares that “In the beginning God created the heaven and the earth” (Genesis 1:1).
+The Bible declares, “In the beginning God created the heaven and the earth” (Genesis 1:1).
 We believe that God is the creator of everything.
-On the other hand, we find some passages in the Bible that say that Jesus was the one who created all things, such as the text of the apostle Paul to the Colossians:
+On the other hand, we find some passages in the Bible that say Jesus was the one who created all things, such as the text of the apostle Paul to the Colossians:

-The apostle Paul explains that in Christ “he created all things“, and that “he created everything by him and for him“.
-It was not only this world of ours that Jesus created, but everything that exists in the universe, everything “that are in heaven and on earth, visible and invisible, whether thrones or dominions or principalities or powers“.
-Human beings, plants, animals, stars, planets, the sky, angels, seraphim and cherubim!
+The apostle Paul explains that in Christ “all things were created“, and that “all things were created through him and for him“.
+It was not only this world of ours that Jesus created, but everything that exists in the universe-everything “that are in heaven and on earth, visible and invisible, whether thrones, or dominions, or principalities, or powers“.
+Human beings, plants, animals, stars, planets, the sky, angels, seraphim, and cherubim!
 Jesus created everything.

 Who Was the Creator?